 If it is, you either need to:

-Can we adjust Google's search results within the U-M domain to bring some items up before others when certain search criteria are entered?
+Can we adjust Google's search results within the U-M domain to bring some items up before others when specific search criteria are entered?

 No. The functionality provided by the Google search engine tool is governed by complex algorithms that take many different variables into account.
-The M+Google team is not able to influence what results come up in a search, even within the UMICH domain.
+The U-M Google team is not able to influence what results come up in a search, even within the UMICH domain.
 (See How Search Works for more information.)
 However, there are ways to increase the value of your site's content that can improve your site's ranking.
 See Google's guide on Search Engine Optimization (SEO) for helpful information.
-(Note that there are no advertisements in the M+Google core apps.)
+(Note that there are no advertisements in the U-M Google core apps.)

 I want to collect information and share it (i.e. using a Web form).
 Is there a Google App that will help me?

-How does this affect other collaboration tools on campus (e.g., CTools, Lecture Tools, Sharepoint, Box, SiteMaker)?
+How does the availability of Google apps affect other collaboration tools on campus (e.g., CTools, Lecture Tools, Sharepoint, Box, SiteMaker)?

 The university views the use of collaboration tools as the cornerstone of a new and improved working environment at U-M that adds value to the way we work with each other on campus and with colleagues around the world.
 Google Apps is just one of the tools we use to collaborate.
 Other applications remain in the collaboration toolbox, and where possible, integrate with Google Apps to provide even greater benefits.